SQuASH-bench/SQuASH/surrogate_models/README.md

 ⚙️ Configure Settings (Optional)

-You can adjust the structure of surrogate models by modifying configuration files under the `config/` directory.
-These settings allow for easy customization without changing the core code.
+You can adjust the structure of surrogate models by modifying configuration in the `../config.py`.

 **What you can configure:**